Baloperson/TinyOp/README.md

 - **Single-process.** The base store has no built-in sync.
 Use `tinyop+` for multi-client or multi-process scenarios.
 - **No schema enforcement by default.** Pass `types` to the store config for runtime type validation.
 Field types are not validated — tinyop is not a typed database.
 - **Read performance trades off for write safety.** `store.get()` returns a shallow copy to prevent external mutation.
 Use `store.getRef()` for the live reference when performance matters and you won't mutate it.
-- **Query cache cost on write-heavy workloads.** The hot cache adds a small overhead per write to maintain per-type version counters.
+- **Query cache overhead on write-heavy workloads.** The hot cache adds a small overhead per write to maintain per-type version counters.
 Workloads that are predominantly writes with few repeated queries see a modest regression versus a bare Map store.
-The cache can be worked around by always using inline predicates (`e => e.hp > 0` rather than `where.gt('hp', 0)`) which bypass the hot tier.
+Use inline predicates (`e => e.count > 0` rather than `where.gt('count', 0)`) to bypass the hot tier when needed.
-- ** TinyOp falls behind for workloads that are very small and where querys are not called repeatedly
+- **Small stores with non-repeated queries see no cache benefit.** The hot/cold cache pays off when the same predicate is called multiple times between writes.
+For one-shot queries over a handful of entities, a plain Map is faster.